 Avoids Easy Answers to Complex Questions

-Modern Westerners tend to gravitate towards easy fixes, this being (generally?) true in the Western church as well.
+Modern Westerners tend to gravitate toward easy fixes, with this being generally true in the Western church as well.
 Both authors avoid easy-fix answers at all costs, honestly wrestling with various war texts and their implications.
-While this may leave the reader a bit uncomfortable, it also is refreshing.
+While this may leave the reader a bit uncomfortable, it is also refreshing.

 Deep Commitment to Scripture

-From the outset, the authors ask (and ask the reader to ask) whether or not traditional ways of responding to violence in the Bible are adequate, at times poking holes in tradition.
-While they are willing to question tradition, they assume throughout the authority of Scripture and its bearing on everyday living.
+From the outset, the authors ask (and implore the reader to question) whether or not traditional ways of responding to violence in the Bible are adequate, at times poking holes in tradition.
+While they are willing to question tradition, they assume the authority of Scripture and its bearing on everyday living throughout the book.

 Full of cautious exegesis and avoiding caricaturing various viewpoints, this is an even-handed resource and the the best book on the so-called “texts of terror” that I have personally come across.
-Very well-researched and well-documented, the authors state that it took fourteen years to write, and you can tell.
+Very well-researched and well-documented, the authors state that it took fourteen years to write, and it is apparent.

 Pays Attention to the World of the Bible

-Bringing into the discussion Ancient Near Eastern culture and non-biblical war texts (and views of God and violence), the authors go to great lengths to paint us with a more accurate and well-rounded understanding of biblical war texts.
+Bringing into the discussion Ancient Near Eastern culture and non-biblical war texts, as well as views of God and violence, the authors go to great lengths to paint us with a more accurate and well-rounded understanding of biblical war texts.

-Brimming over with vital information and presenting the various viewpoints in an even-handed fashion, what is presented her has given me much to think about.
+Brimming with vital information and presenting the various viewpoints in an even-handed fashion, what is presented in this book has given me much to think about.